amirkarimi/amirkarimi/README.md

-Hi :wave:
+Hi :wave: My name is Amir.

 🔨 I love building stuff and automating things at scale.

 :floppy_disk: I've been coding since age 14.
+Currently I'm a software engineer at Amazon.
 In recent years I've mostly been designing and architecting software applications.
 But have never been away from coding.
 Though I've usually been a backend developer, I also have developed a lot of frontend web apps as well as a few Linux system software, Android and Windows desktop apps, etc.

 🧰 I have built different applications in `Python`, `Go`, `Scala`, `Java`, `JavaScript`, `C#`, `C/C++`, `HTML/CSS` (and more) that are running in production.
 I don't think a good software engineer should be limited to a specific language but if I get to choose, these days, I'm most interested in working with `Python`, `Go` and `Rust`.